andrei-punko/cv/CV/Andrei_Punko_CV_(eng).md

 - Location: Minsk, Belarus
 - Timezone: GMT+3
 - Likes: coding, swimming
-- Not interested in projects related to betting, gambling, dating, casino, forex or other immoral activity
+- Not interested in projects related to gambling, dating, casino, forex or other immoral activity

 ## Companies / Projects (Java)